 Requirements: In order to receive the Social Justice Advocacy Certificate of Concentration at graduation, a student must be formally accepted into the program, and must complete the following requirements:

-- Each student must participate in an approved experiential learning opportunity related to social justice advocacy law (e.g., clinic, internship, or other experiential learning unit recommended by a member of the faculty who teaches one or more of the courses in the Approved Curriculum that qualify as an experiential learning opportunity);
+- Each student must participate in an approved experiential learning opportunity related to social justice advocacy law (e.g., a clinic, internship, or other experiential learning unit recommended by a member of the faculty who teaches one or more of the courses in the Approved Curriculum that qualify as an experiential learning opportunity);

 - Each student must complete additional mentoring, pro bono service, and administrative requirements, as approved by her/his faculty mentor and the director of the Center for Excellence in Advocacy; and

 - In addition to any elective Seminar, each student must complete a separate Independent Study Project or Directed Research Project approved by her/his faculty mentor in an area of social justice advocacy that would fulfill the experiential and/or writing requirements of an IRP or DRP.